Charlie Emig: Professional baseball career

 A tall left-hand pitcher, Emig broke into professional baseball in 1894 at the age of 18, signing with the Staunton Hayseeds of the Virginia League.
-He made his Roanoke debut on April 27, coming in as a ninth inning defensive replacement for injured right fielder named Thompson in an 8–3 victory over Norfolk, Emig's maiden pitching effort came days later, but he was "batted … very hard" by Petersburg in a 9–2 complete-game setback.
+He made his Roanoke debut on April 27, coming in as a ninth inning defensive replacement for injured right fielder named Thompson in an 8–3 victory over Norfolk.
+Emig's maiden pitching effort came days later, but he was "batted … very hard" by Petersburg in a 9–2 complete-game setback.
 Whether Emig got to pitch again is unclear, but he was apparently released by Staunton shortly thereafter (as his name disappears from ensuing game accounts).
 For the remainder of 1894, Emig's whereabouts and activities are unknown.
 It is likely that he went home and pitched for teams in and around Bellevue and/or Cincinnati.

-On March 16, 1895, it was reported that Emig was a member of the Bellevue (Ohio) Browns, but that he may sign with the Lima (Ohio) team.
-In May 1895 Emig was pitching for the Cincinnati Y.M.C.A. team and in a game against a Maysville (Kentucky) team and he was touted as a "good thing," but he "didn't pan out.
+On March 16, 1895, it was reported that Emig was a member of the Bellevue Browns of Bellevue, Ohio, but that he may sign with the Lima, Ohio team.
+In May 1895, Emig was pitching for the Cincinnati YMCA team in a game against a Maysville, Kentucky team and he was touted as a "good thing," but he "didn't pan out.
 He left his feet at the breakaway and was sent to the stable."
-Charlie was signed by the Norwood (OH) baseball team on June 27, 1895.
-At season end, Emig returned to Bellevue.
+Charlie was signed by the Norwood, Ohio baseball team on June 27, 1895.
+At the season's end, Emig returned to Bellevue.

 In 1896, he was back with the Bellevue Browns.
 He pitched his last game for the Browns on August 29, 1896, and it was noted that "after the game at Portsmouth he leaves for Washington City to join the Louisvilles."
 Emig's pitching had attracted the attention of Cincinnati Reds player-manager Buck Ewing who voiced the opinion that "the Bellevue southpaw Emig would make an excellent pitcher with more experience and more weight."
-Earlier it had been reported that Ewing intended to audition "Charles Emig, the famous twirler of the Bellevue Browns, in a game against Louisville," On that same August 29 date, the Cleveland Plain Dealer reported that on their way back from a trip to Chicago, "the Reds tried their new left-handed pitcher Emig" in an exhibition game against an independent pro club in Dayton.
-"He was very effective and would have shut out Dayton, but [Billy] Rhines was put in and Dayton scored to runs [in the ninth]," Emig was the winning pitcher in the 8–2 Cincinnati victory, striking out five.
-Given this, how Emig ended up with the NL doormat Louisville Colonels is something of a mystery.
+Earlier, it had been reported that Ewing intended to audition "Charles Emig, the famous twirler of the Bellevue Browns, in a game against Louisville."
+On that same August 29 date, the Cleveland Plain Dealer reported that, on their way back from a trip to Chicago, "the Reds tried their new left-handed pitcher Emig" in an exhibition game against an independent pro club in Dayton.
+"He was very effective and would have shut out Dayton, but Rhines was put in and Dayton scored to runs" in the ninth.
+Emig was the winning pitcher in the 8–2 Cincinnati victory, striking out five.
+Given this, how Emig ended up with the NL-doormat Louisville Colonels is something of a mystery.
 Whatever the reason, Emig left home shortly after his Cincinnati tryout to join the Louisville Colonels.